3DPrintings

 • Productions needing props that break nightly, like Smashable vases, can prepare multiple identical versions effortlessly.

-Iconic Uses of 3D Printing Props in Theatre Productions
+Iconic Uses of It in Theatre Productions

 Broadway’s Cutting-Edge Adaptations

-Broadway has embraced 3D printing props in theatre productions as a way to streamline workflows and enhance creative possibilities.
+Broadway has embraced these printing props in theatre productions as a way to streamline workflows and enhance creative possibilities.
 Designers like Kacie Hultgren have used desktop 3D printers to craft intricate miniature set models in hours rather than weeks, enabling faster iteration and collaboration with directors.

 Full-scale productions like The Nance and Orphans utilized 3D-printed furniture and props, meeting tight schedules without compromising quality.